Kwirtz/novelpy/docs/source/usage.rst

        Wang.get_indicator()

 | The last novelty indicator available in novelpy is Shibayama et al. [2021] :cite:p:`shibayama2021measuring`.
 For this indicator you won't need co-occurence matrices.
 You need to have the title or abstract (in our case we have both) for articles cited by focal papers and therefore the id of for each paper cited.
-In the sample you can find these information in two different db: Title_abs_sample and Citation_net_sample.
-You then embbed the articles using spacy and do a cosine similarity between embeddings for focal papers.
+In the sample you can find these information in two different DBs: "Title_abs_sample" and "Citation_net_sample".
+You then embbed the articles using spacy and do a cosine similarity between the embeddings of cited papers for focal papers.
 Let's start with the embedding:

 .. code-block:: python